 Medical marijuana collectives currently operate to produce medical cannabis for seriously ill Californians under an array of State law and guidelines established for that purpose, including Proposition 215 and Senate Bill 420 (2004).
-Under the provisions of MCRSA, the current collective/cooperative model for the production and dispensing of medical cannabis remains in effect until the moment an entity obtains the required State license issued under MCRSA for that activity.
-From that point forward, the State regulations developed in response to MCRSA will define the operational model for any entity conducting activities related to commercial medical cannabis cultivation.
+Under the provisions of MMRSA, the current collective/cooperative model for the production and dispensing of medical cannabis remains in effect until the moment an entity obtains the required State license issued under MMRSA for that activity.
+From that point forward, the State regulations developed in response to MMRSA will define the operational model for any entity conducting activities related to commercial medical cannabis cultivation.

-Additionally, Health and Safety Code section 11362.775 (b) mandates that the current collective/cooperative model in California, as detailed above, will be repealed one (1) year from the date that the Department of Consumer Affairs posts on its public internet webpage a notice stating that State licenses are being issued for activities covered under MCRSA, at which point Health and Safety Code Section 11362.775 (a) will sunset.
-In addition to obtaining any required cultivation permit pursuant to this Chapter (10A.17), medical marijuana collectives engaged in cultivation shall also comply with all of the following:
+MMRSA, in Health and Safety Code section 11362.775, also provides that one (1) year from the date that the Department of Consumer Affairs posts on its public internet webpage a notice stating that State licenses are being issued for activities covered under MMRSA, cannabis activities may no longer operate under the Proposition 215/Senate Bill 420 model.
+The provisions of this Section shall similarly sunset as of that date.

+Medical marijuana collectives engaged in cultivation shall comply with all of the following:
-(A) Operate on a non-profit basis as set forth in Section IV B.1. of the Attorney General's Guidelines.

-- (B) Employ only persons who are at least twenty one (21) years of age and comply with all applicable state and federal requirements relating to the payment of payroll taxes including federal and state income taxes and/or contributions for unemployment insurance, state workers' compensation and liability laws. - (C) Follow the membership and verification guidelines as set forth in Section IV B.3. of the Attorney General's Guidelines, except that wherever "should" appears it shall be replaced with "shall". - (D) Require all prospective members to complete and sign a written membership application acknowledging and agreeing to abide by all the rules of the collective and all applicable requirements of this Section. - (E) Prohibit sales to non-members as set forth in Section IV B.5. of the Attorney General's Guidelines. - (F) Allow reimbursements and allocations of medical cannabis as set forth in Section IV B.6. of the Attorney General's Guidelines. - (G) Possess cannabis only in amounts consistent with the medical needs of the members of the collective; and only cultivate cannabis consistent with the limits set forth in this Ordinance. - (H) Exterior signage shall not indicate or advertise the presence or availability of medical cannabis.
+- (A) Operate on a non-profit basis as set forth in Section IV B.1. of the Attorney General's Guidelines. - (B) Employ only persons who are at least eighteen (18) years of age and comply with all applicable state and federal requirements relating to the payment of payroll taxes including federal and state income taxes and/or contributions for unemployment insurance, state workers' compensation and liability laws. - (C) Follow the membership and verification guidelines as set forth in Section IV B.3. of the Attorney General's Guidelines, except that wherever "should" appears it shall be replaced with "shall". - (D) Require all prospective members to complete and sign a written membership application acknowledging and agreeing to abide by all the rules of the collective and all applicable requirements of this Section. - (E) Prohibit sales to non-members as set forth in Section IV B.5. of the Attorney General's Guidelines.

+- (F) Allow reimbursements and allocations of medical cannabis as set forth in Section IV B.6. of the Attorney General's Guidelines. - (G) Possess cannabis only in amounts consistent with the medical needs of the members of the collective; and only cultivate cannabis consistent with the limits set forth in this Ordinance. - (H) Exterior signage shall not indicate or advertise the presence or availability of medical cannabis.